64032466/f5-agility-labs-waf/docs/class9/module1/lab2.rst

 #.
 On the Main tab, click **Security -> Overview -> OWASP Compliance**.
 This opens the OWASP Dashboard.
 Highlight your new policy ``juice_shop_waf``.
 You will see that your score is 0/10 for securing against the OWASP top 10.
 Though you will see partial % scores for some.

 #.
-Click on the expand arrow next to A1 Injection.
+Click on the expand arrow next to **A1 Injection**.
 This will display the attack signature types and required protections you need to secure yourself against this risk.

     .. image:: /_static/class9/a1initialreview.png